UNKN0WN006/access-ai/writeup.md

 - GitHub Repository: https://github.com/UNKN0WN006/fraudshield-workforce (release: `release/capstone-v1`, tag `v1.0.0`)
 - Kaggle Notebook (executed): `capstone-project/AccessAI_notebook_executed.ipynb` (also uploaded to the release assets)
 - Submission ZIP: `capstone-project-v1.0.0.zip` (uploaded to release `v1.0.0`)

 ---

-## How the project maps to the evaluation criteria

-**Category 1 — The Pitch (30 points)**
-- Core Concept & Value (15 pts): AccessAI addresses a clear social need: making web content more accessible.
-The multi-agent approach is central — the Manager coordinates specialized agents so that rule-based checks scale and LLMs (optionally) provide human-friendly explanations.
-- Writeup (15 pts): this document articulates the problem, architecture, demo steps, and submission artifacts.

-**Category 2 — The Implementation (70 points)**
-- Technical Implementation (50 pts): the repository demonstrates at least three course concepts: a Multi-agent system (sequential Manager → Scanner → Fixer), Tools (custom `fetch_html` and `analyze_html` tools and a `code_exec` verification tool), and Agent Evaluation (scoring and unit tests in `capstone-project/tests/`).
-The code is documented with comments describing design and behavior.
-A local Flask demo (`capstone-project/webapp.py`) shows a runnable deployment path.
-- Documentation (20 pts): the repo contains `README.md`, `REVIEWER_NOTE.md`, and this writeup.
-The notebook includes inline Markdown explanation for Kaggle reviewers.

-**Bonus (up to 20 pts)**
-- Effective Use of Gemini (5 pts): The project documents optional Gemini usage and includes a guarded adapter to call a Gemini-compatible model when an API key is provided.
-The demo runs without keys.
-- Agent Deployment (5 pts): A local Flask demo and `run_demo.py` demonstrate deployment; additional Cloud Run instructions are included in the repo for reproducibility.
-- YouTube Video (10 pts): include a short demo video (<3 minutes) in the Media Gallery.

----